Workhouse Census Records

 Many workhouse census listings, mainly from the 1881 census, are included on this website and are linked to the main web page for a particular location — use the Search box at the top of the screen or the Workhouse Locations menu option at the left.

 Online access to UK census records is available through a number of providers.
 Those with the most complete data collections are commercial services and require payment for access.
-Some, such as Ancestry, provide free access for a trial period.
+Some, such as Ancestry UK, provide free access for a trial period.
 Commercial census data services include:

 - Genes Reunited